 Residents interested in a career as a clinician educator can choose to participate in a medical education elective.
 Residents inclined towards a career as an investigator may elect to participate in one or more months of mentored bench or clinical research.
 Our residents have been successful in completing research projects during their training.
 Residents who envision a career as a primary care physician have the opportunity to work on institutional quality assurance committees and use elective time to pursue international health rotations.
 Residents who plan a hospitalist career can choose to rotate with our hospitalist service.
 Our Quality Improvement curriculum will further prepare residents for individual QI projects they may choose to pursue during a QI project elective.

+We begin linking you with possible mentors during orientation.
 While not a rigid, overly-structured program, early establishment of mentors is encouraged and facilitated by the design of our training program.
 Based on the career interests the intern is entertaining, interns are linked to faculty that can provide further advice and potentially guide the intern through a scholarly project as part of their career development elective and possibly additional months.
 These links are sometimes with the general and subspecialty faculty attendings they work with on the wards, as the majority of our attendings pride themselves as clinicians.
 Others are friendly referrals from a director, chief resident or colleague.
 Faculty mentors appreciate that time is allotted within the residency for research, quality improvement and/or educational scholarship and are eager to help.
 Trainees value the open access to mentors, role models, division heads and fellowship program directors.

 While working hard to ensure that you develop the necessary knowledge and technical skills, we also work to make sure that our residents maintain their compassion and emotional health.
 The residency is coordinating efforts of faculty across all venues where Professional Development and Well-Being are the focus.
 This includes workshops and a retreat for interns, communication training in the skills lab and the Leadership Management Training Program.
 A one resident/one intern team design, common on many of our services, promotes the development of closer working relationships between seniors and interns.
 Regular conferences addressing analyses of medical errors and reflections on the care of dying patients provide necessary opportunities for further development as professionals in an open, non-threatening environment.